 What banks offer a virtual card?

 Most big banks don't offer virtual credit cards.
 Instead, they might allow you to connect your credit card account to your digital wallet, which stores your exact credit card details.
-You can use these virtual cards to pay for online purchases, or tap your phone to pay for in-person purchases.
+However, TD just announced it's offering virtual credit cards with its lineup of traditional credit cards.

 Can I get a virtual credit card from RBC?